Looking for the best virtual private network (VPN) for China? One that actually works there?

 If you’re planning a China holiday with family or friends, get each person in your group to buy a different VPN before departing (and don’t worry – using a VPN in China is legal).

-If you only choose one and you have connectivity issues, my troubleshooting guide called VPN not working in China may help.
+If you only have one and you have connectivity issues, my troubleshooting guide called VPN not working in China may help.
+But it’s no guarantee and that’s why I recommend having access to at least two different VPNs.

 So, what’s the very best VPN for China?